blackdemily/blackdemily.github.io/README.md

 <br>
 <div align="center"><img src="images/outcome3.png"></div>

 I demonstrated my understanding of algorithmic design and evaluation by enhancing my **CS-300 Data Structures Comparison** artifact.
 This included expanding the pseudocode, analyzing runtime performance, and comparing the trade-offs among vectors, hash tables, and binary search trees.
-This aligns with Outcome 3 by showcasing my ability to design and assess computing solutions using appropriate algorithmic techniques.
+This aligns with Outcome #3 by showcasing my ability to design and assess computing solutions using appropriate algorithmic techniques.
 <br>
 <div align="center"><img src="images/outcome4.png"></div>

 A major artifact in this ePortfolio is the redesigned **Course Planner** application.
 I transformed it from a single-file program into a modular, multi-layered, object-oriented application.
 Later, I expanded it further by integrating a relational **MySQL database** using MySQL Connector/C++ and secure parameterized SQL queries.
-These enhancements demonstrate my ability to use modern tools, frameworks, and development techniques, fully addressing Outcome 4.
+These enhancements demonstrate my ability to use modern tools, frameworks, and development techniques, fully addressing Outcome #4.
 <br>
 <div align="center"><img src="images/outcome5.png"></div>

 I demonstrated secure coding practices by adding input validation, strengthening exception handling, and documenting best practices for secure credential storage.
 Although the capstone environment uses hard-coded credentials for demonstration, I clearly note that production systems require environment variables or secure credential stores.
-This satisfies Outcome 5 by showing an understanding of potential vulnerabilities and how to mitigate them.
+This satisfies Outcome #5 by showing an understanding of potential vulnerabilities and how to mitigate them.
 <br>
 <div align="center"><img src="images/final-reflection.png"></div>

-Across all milestones, I earned **100%**, reflecting mastery of both the technical and professional expectations of the CS program.
+Across all milestones, I earned **100%**, reflecting mastery of both the technical and professional expectations of the Computer Science program.
 The process of refining previous coursework, enhancing it with modern practices, and preparing it for public presentation helped me develop a professional identity grounded in clarity, intentionality, and analytical rigor.

 This ePortfolio synthesizes my growth in software engineering, algorithms and data structures, and databases.
 It also reflects my readiness to enter the workforce as a data-driven professional capable of supporting business intelligence, analytics, and organizational decision-making.
 Completing the capstone has solidified my confidence and prepared me to move forward into a fulfilling career in **Data Analysis** or **Business Intelligence**.